facontidavide/cloudini/README.md

 Look at the specifications of your sensor and use that value as a reference.

-Considering that LiDArs accuracy is usually in the order of **+/- 1 cm** and that the resoultion used in Cloudini is in meters:
+Considering that LiDARs accuracy is usually in the order of **+/- 1 cm** and that the resolution used in Cloudini is in meters:

 - If the goal of the recorded pointcloud is to do visualization, use a resolution of **0.01 (1 cm)**.
-- If you want to record "raw data", a resolution of **0.001 (1mm)** will be more than enough.
+- If you want to record "raw data", a resolution of **0.001 (1 mm)** is the perfect default value.
-- If you are stubborn, and you don't believe a single word I said, use a resolution of **0.0001 (100 microns)**.
+- If you are stubborn and you don't believe a single word I said, you can go as low as **0.0001 (100 microns)** and still see significant compression.
 But you are being paranoid...

 ### How does it perform, compared to Draco?